Visual Perception

 Visual perception of a slope may trigger emotions of blockage before skiing down it, influencing our decisions and actions.
 At perceiving slope inclination, young and athletic skiers may consider it less steep that older skiers or skiers that are not in an appropriate physical shape.
 A way of adjusting perception to reality would be tilting one or both hands copying the slope angle.

-Visual perception of forms
+Visual Perception of Forms

 To interpret terrain irregularity, its forms must be visually perceived first.
 For example, the form of a mogul is an area that protrudes from the surface of the ground, i.e., it is the figure that sticks out and it is noticeable due to its borders.
 The limits of the different terrain contours stand as changes in luminosity and during flat light or fog conditions tend to dissipate, so we may perceive a white-greyish field uniformity.